ethanp/crypto_trader/README.md

 # crypto_trader

-Multiplatform application for crypto-trading.
+Flutter application for crypto-trading.

-Tested on iOS and MacOS.
-Should also work on Linux, Windows, and Android.
+Tested only on iOS, but supporting other platforms ought to be relatively easy.

 ## Motivation